twilio/twilio-voice-react-native/test/appium-harness/docs/MANUAL_E2E_TESTING.md

 ## Before you start

 Use a physical device.
-The incoming call suites depend on the system call UI, and `quality-warnings-test` depends on the audio the host feeds the device.
+The incoming call suites depend on the system call UI, and `quality-warnings` depends on the audio the host feeds the device.

 Set `DO_CONSOLE_LOG` to `true` in `src/hooks/useLogging.ts`.
 That flag gates the only `console.log` in the logger, and it is `false` by default.
 With it left